ktanushree/config_lqm_thresholds/README.md

-# Prisma SDWAN Configure LQM Extensions
+# Prisma SDWAN Configure LQM Thresholds
 This utility is used to configure LQM Thresholds for media, a single app or all applications.

 #### Synopsis